MuhammadAbdullah9999/Ecommerce-app-in-MERN/README.md

 # Ecommerce-app-in-MERN

+Title: E-Commerce App - MERN Stack with Redux Toolkit

+Description:
+Welcome to the GitHub repository of our cutting-edge E-Commerce App developed using the MERN (MongoDB, Express.js, React, and Node.js) stack and powered by Redux Toolkit for state management.

+Features:
+1. Product Listing:
+2. Product Details:
+3. Add to Cart:
+4. Delete from Cart:
+5. Update Cart:
+6. Persistent Cart Storage using cookie:
+7. Remove Items from Cart:
+8. Checkout:

 ## Getting Started
 To run this application locally, you'll need to set up both the client and server components.
 Follow these steps: